 Last but not least, the forests and lakes around Boston are absolutely magical in the fall.
 Famous Cape Cod is only an hour away and is one of the best Boston day trips.

 Fall colors in Boston are at their best in mid-October, and the Arnold Arboretum of Harvard University is a must-see in fall!
 Boston is also a great base for exploring some of the most beautiful New England state parks.

 Average temperatures and precipitation: highs of 77F (25C) and lows of 60F (15C); 3 days of precipitation

 Reasons to visit Maui in October: cheaper trip, hiking opportunities, food and wine festival

 Recommended by: Editor’s choice

 Let’s be honest, there is not a bad time to visit Hawaii.
 It is picturesque with mesmerizing beaches and charming small towns in abundance!
-But, it really shines during October where accommodation and flights are cheaper and you can see it in a lesser-crowded state!
+But, it really shines during October when accommodation and flights are cheaper and you can see it in a lesser-crowded state!

 Maui is famous for its stunning beaches, gorgeous hiking trails, and mind-blowing scenery.
-One of the best hikes on Maui is the Pipiwai Trail that passes through a tropical bamboo forest to a cascading waterfall.
+One of the best hikes on Maui is the Pipiwai Trail which passes through a tropical bamboo forest to a cascading waterfall.